tuxology/tracevizlab/labs/01-tracing-wget-critical-path/README.md

 - - -

-#### Sub-task 2: Open two traces in the same project
+### Task 2: Open two traces in the same project

-Open the two traces created in the previous sub-task.
+Open the two traces created in the previous task.
 You can add both by simply selecting the parent folder of both traces when importing trace files.

 ![ImportMultipleTrace](screenshots/importMultipleTrace.png "Trace Compass Import Multiple Traces")

 - - -

-#### Sub-task 3: An Overview of Trace Compass
+### Task 3: An Overview of Trace Compass

 After opening the *Kernel* perspective of one of the trace, you can see the *Control Flow View* by clicking on the Control Flow tab beside the *Resources* tab.